troglobit/troglobit.github.io/b_about.md

 6E0C 4758`.
 Fetch it from a key server using:

     gpg --recv-keys 6E0C4758

-Contact me as 'troglobit' at the Google mailing system.

 You can find my [online resume here][resume], or download the [PDF][].